Roundabout

 A roundabout, a rotary and a traffic circle are types of circular road in which traffic is permitted to flow in one direction around a central island.

 In the United States, engineers use the term modern roundabout to refer to junctions installed after 1960 that incorporate design rules to increase safety.
 Compared to stop signs, traffic signals, and earlier forms of roundabouts, modern roundabouts reduce the likelihood and severity of collisions greatly by reducing traffic speeds through horizontal deflection and minimising T-bone and head-on collisions.
 Variations on the basic concept include integration with tram or train lines, two-way flow, higher speeds and many others.

 For pedestrians, traffic exiting the roundabout comes from one direction, instead of three, simplifying the pedestrian's visual environment.
 Traffic moves slowly enough to allow visual engagement with pedestrians, encouraging deference towards them.
 Other benefits include reduced driver confusion associated with perpendicular junctions and reduced queuing associated with traffic lights.
-They allow U-turns within the normal flow of traffic, which often are not possible at other forms of junction.
-Moreover, since vehicles that run on petrol or diesel typically spend less time idling at roundabouts than at signalled intersections, using a roundabout potentially leads to less pollution.
-When entering vehicles only need to give way, they do not always perform a full stop; as a result, by keeping a part of their momentum, the engine will require less work to regain the initial speed, resulting in lower emissions.
+They allow U-turns within the normal flow of traffic, often not possible at other forms of junction.
+Moreover, since vehicles with internal combustion engines typically spend less time idling at roundabouts than at signalled intersections, using a roundabout potentially leads to less pollution.
+When entering vehicles only need to give way, they do not always perform a full stop; as a result, by keeping their momentum, the engine will require less work to regain the initial speed, resulting in lower emissions.
 Research has also shown that slow-moving traffic in roundabouts makes less noise than traffic that must stop and start, speed up and brake.

 Modern roundabouts were first standardised in the UK in 1966 and were found to be a significant improvement over previous traffic circles and rotaries.
-Since then, modern roundabouts have become commonplace throughout the world, including Australia, the United Kingdom and France.
+Since then, modern roundabouts have become commonplace throughout the world, including Australia, Canada, the United Kingdom and France.